OpenRCT2/OpenLauncher/README.md

 # 🔨 Building

-**Open Launcher** is written in C# using the [AvaloniaUI](http://avaloniaui.net) framework.
+**OpenLauncher** is written in C# using the [AvaloniaUI](http://avaloniaui.net) framework.
 The application currently targets [.NET 8](https://dotnet.microsoft.com) and is typically distributed as a self contained executable.

 ### Prerequisites
 * [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)